🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Removal Methods

-The Trojan Naiba encountered today not only modified website file data but also contaminated the database.
-Therefore, we need to remove the virus from both files and the database to restore the website to normal.
+The malware encountered by Naiba today not only modified website file data but also infected the database.
+Therefore, we need to clean both the files and the database to restore the website to normal.

 Method 1: Restore Using Website Backup Data

-If you have a backup habit, you can directly restore the previously backed-up website database and files.
+If you have a habit of backing up, you can directly restore the previously backed-up website database and files.
 This is the fastest solution.
-Related article:
+Related articles:

 Security Protection

-After cleaning up the virus, to prevent being hacked again, we need to ensure WordPress security.
-Naiba summarizes the following experience for everyone:
+After cleaning the virus, to prevent being hacked again, we need to secure WordPress.
+Naiba summarizes the following key points:

-1. The administrator account must have a secure password; it's best to use the high-strength password automatically generated by WordPress.
+1. The administrator account must have a secure password, preferably a strong one generated automatically by WordPress.

 2. Keep WordPress and Plugin versions updated.
-Many foreign trade websites never update, inevitably encountering vulnerable versions.
+Many foreign trade websites are never updated, inevitably encountering vulnerable versions.

-3. Do not install Themes and Plugins from unknown sources; avoid cracked versions unless security is assured.
+3. Do not install Themes and Plugins from unknown sources.
+Avoid installing cracked versions unless their safety is assured.

 5. You can install a security Plugin, but experience tells Naiba that against powerful viruses, security Plugins are equally ineffective.

-So overall, the safest methods are ensuring password security, avoiding random installation of Plugins and Themes, and keeping versions up to date.
+So, overall, the safest methods are to ensure password security, avoid installing random Plugins and Themes, and keep everything up to date.
 Finally, if your website malware is not yet cleared, you can contact Naiba for paid assistance.

 🔒